-Two of the nine bands, ‘Special Ed’ a year 13 group, and ‘6 Four’ a year 12 group secured themselves a spot in the regional final on June 9th.
+Two of the nine bands, ‘Special Ed’, a year 13 group, and ‘6 Four’, a year 12 group, secured themselves a spot in the regional final on June 9th.
 The bands have four weeks to write a seven-minute song and perform it, with hopes they will continue to the National Final in August.

 Cultural Showcase for Christchurch Families

-Westlake was one of the eight schools in the Pupuke Kāhui Ako (Community of Learning) who celebrated cultural identity while raising funds for the families affected by the mosque shootings.
+Westlake was one of the eight schools in the Pupuke Kāhui Ako (Community of Learning) which celebrated cultural identity while raising funds for the families affected by the mosque shootings.
 Over 400 students performed at Westlake Boys’ auditorium during the ‘Pupukefest’ concert.